-Where we deliver our services, our goal is to give people the tools, strategies, and confidence they need to cope with their struggles.
+At our Mental Health locations, our goal is to give people the tools, strategies, and confidence they need to cope with their struggles.
 Our mental health treatment programs work to build on each individual's unique strengths and needs.
-We develop service and treatment plans using therapeutic relationships and best practices that help people to achieve their goals.
-In addition, we use an individualized and strength-based approach in the work we do to support young people and their families.
+We develop progress plans and strategies using therapeutic relationships and best practices that help people to achieve their goals.
+In addition, we use an individualized and strength-based approach in the work we do to support the young people and their families.
 We also consider and respect cultural, ethnic, spiritual, and religious traditions and encourage people to engage in opportunities for personal growth and development.

-Working together, we see positive changes in the lives of the individuals and families who turn to us for help.
+With us working together, we see positive changes in the lives of the individuals and families who turn to us for help.

 Our mental health services are expanding with culturally aware staff, and we continually educate ourselves on the diverse needs of our community.
-We invite you to read more about Lutherwood, our Mission, Vision, and Values, and about our commitment to Anti-Racism and Land-Acknowledgement throughout our website at www.lutherwood.ca.
+We invite you to read more about Lutherwood, our Mission, Vision and Values, and about our commitment to Anti-Racism and Land-Acknowledgement throughout our website at www.lutherwood.ca.